Where We Go

 Rovinj

-One of the most romantic towns on the Adriatic.
-Colorful harbor-front facades, narrow cobblestone lanes climbing to the Church of St. Euphemia.
-A Venetian jewel surrounded by blue-green water.
+One of the most romantic towns on the Adriatic, with colorful harbor-front facades and narrow cobblestone lanes rising toward the Church of St. Euphemia.
+A coastal gem framed by blue-green water and timeless Mediterranean charm.

 Pula Arena